 In fact, this mistake is so common, in psychology it’s sometimes called the fundamental attribution error—meaning that people often mistakenly attribute peoples’ behavior to some internal motivation rather than external circumstances.

 Hence, statements such as, “You are selfish," “You are wonderful,” “You are stupid,” or “You are brilliant” are all vague generalizations.
 Indeed, “You are selfish,” implies that the person almost always makes inconsiderate or self-centered choices that disregard the needs and wishes of others.
 In other words, the person's character trait is selfishness.
 But an occasional selfish act does not make someone selfish across the board because even a very generous person can occasionally be in a state during which he or she is anything but generous.

 Overgeneralizations such as these tend to be made after specific events.
 For example, Gerald was annoyed that his wife revealed some personal information about his brother to several friends.
 “You’re a blabbermouth!” he said.
 Instead of making such a vague and sweeping generalization, it would have been much more effective for him to say, “I wish you wouldn’t talk to your friends about my brother’s problems.”

-As suggested above, nobody is one way 100 percent of the time.
-If someone makes selfish choices 20 percent of the time, he or she is 80 percent non-selfish!
+As suggested above, nobody is one way 100% of the time.
+If someone makes selfish choices 20% of the time, he or she is 80% non-selfish.
 So it's best to be specific.
 For instance, “You acted selfishly at Sally’s party when you refused to share that huge piece of cake with Tommy.”
 Similarly, instead of saying, “You’re stupid,” let the person to whom that comment is directed know what action is behind your criticism: “The comment you made to Ann about her mother seemed very foolish to me.”

 Make your communications as specific as possible.